Iraqi no-fly zones conflict

 The Iraqi no-fly zones conflict was a low-level conflict in the two no-fly zones (NFZs) in Iraq that were proclaimed by the United States, United Kingdom, and France after the Gulf War of 1991.
 The United States stated that the NFZs were intended to protect the ethnic Kurdish minority in northern Iraq and Shiite Muslims in the south.
 Iraqi aircraft were forbidden from flying inside the zones.
 The policy was enforced by the United States and the United Kingdom until 2003, when it was rendered obsolete by the 2003 invasion of Iraq.
-French aircraft patrols also participated until France withdrew in 1996.
+French aircraft patrols also participated until France withdrew in 1996 from involvement in the northern zone, and in 1998 altogether.

 The Iraqi government claimed 1,400 civilians were killed by Coalition bombing during the NFZ.
 The Kurdish-inhabited north gained effective autonomy and was protected from a feared repeat of the Anfal genocide in 1988 that killed tens of thousands of civilians.
-Over 280,000 sorties were flown in the first 9 years of the NFZs.
+Over 280,000 sorties were flown in the first nine years of the NFZs.